ember-learn/guides-source/guides/release/testing/index.md

 Ember considers testing a first-class citizen.
 In addition to providing easy paths to integrate QUnit and Mocha, Ember supports a variety of addons and debugging tools to improve your developer experience in testing.

-In the next section, we will study 3 types of different tests that Ember supports—unit, rendering, and application tests.
-We will look at each type and when we might use one over another.
+In the next section, we will study 3 types of tests that Ember supports—unit, rendering, and application tests.
+We will look at each type and when you might use one over another.